- 2 pounds country-style boneless pork ribs

-- 1 teaspoon kosher or coarse sea salt, divided, or to taste
+- 1 teaspoon kosher or coarse sea salt

 - 2 cups pomegranate juice